-All textbooks and instructional materials used at San Pasqual Academy (SPA) are aligned with state standards and frameworks.
-SPA follows the State Board of Education's adoption cycle for core content materials.
+All textbooks and instructional materials used within San Diego County Court Schools are aligned with the state standards and frameworks and in grades K through 8 have been selected from the state-adopted list of standards-based materials.
+San Diego County Court Schools follow the State Board of Education's adoption cycle for core content materials.
 JCCS holds a public hearing annually to determine that each JCCS program has sufficient and quality textbooks or instructional materials, pursuant to the settlement of Williams vs. the State of California.
 All students, including English learners, are provided their own textbooks in core subjects for use in the classroom and to take home to complete required homework assignments.
 Additional information regarding state-adopted instructional materials can be obtained from the JCCS office.